dCache/dcache/docs/TheBook/src/main/markdown/config-qos-engine.md

 _Note that once a pool is excluded, it can no longer be scanned, even manually, until it is explicitly included again._

-### Rebalance or migrate a pool (group)
+### Rebalance a pool (group)

-Rebalancing should be required less often on pools belonging to a primary pool group; but if you should decide to rebalance this kind of pool group, or need to migrate files from one pool group to another, be sure to disable qos on all those pools.
+Rebalancing should be required less often on pools belonging to a primary pool group; but if you should decide to rebalance this kind of pool group, be sure to disable qos on all those pools.
 One could do this by stopping qos altogether, but this of course would stop the processing of other groups not involved in the operation.
 The alternative is to use the `exclude` command one or more times with expressions matching the pools you are interested in:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 \s qos-scanner pool exclude <exp1>